LinkedIn is the go-to platform for businesses to create brand awareness, generate leads, and grow sales. And that makes sense, considering:

 When people look for products and services, they take to Google or, for more specific results, LinkedIn.
 Once a user enters a search term, the algorithm compares it with keywords and phrases found on different pages to display the most relevant results.

-When you optimize your LinkedIn profile for SEO, it means you want to increase its search engine optimization performance.
+Optimizing your LinkedIn profile for SEO means you want to increase your search engine optimization performance.
 But how do you go about this?
 The first step is keyword research!

 Keyword research is the process of discovering keywords that your target audience uses to search LinkedIn for your products or service.
 It could also be the phrases recruiters type in LinkedIn to find suitable candidates.

 Second, you have to place the highly searched keywords in the right sections of your profile.
-But be sure to maintain a decent keyword density and ensure a natural keyword flow within the content.
+But remember to maintain a decent keyword density and ensure a natural keyword flow within the content.

 Let’s see how keyword optimization can be done under different sections of your profile.

 - Your Name – Add a title after your name, especially if it’s a frequently searched term.
 Example: Peter Woods, Copywriter.